tlissak/daily-study/README.md

 # daily-study
 daily study of Chumash Tanya Rambam Yom yom (no Tehilim for the moment)

-I am intending to have one plate to do my daily study
+I am intending to have one place to do my daily study

 Goals :
 Lite and simple